nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Scale is another azure resource and VM are attached to that.
 - Manual scaling and Auto scaling with rules
 - Duration, Cool down parameters.
+- The VM must be in the same resource group as the scale set.

 - On scale-out, autoscale runs if any rule is met.
 - On scale-in, autoscale requires all rules to be met.